nyorain/vil/architecture.md

 all commands, the usage flags with which the record was begun, which handles are used.
 It's disconnected from the command buffer itself and can outlive it.
 You can imagine the CommandBuffer as a builder for CommandRecord object.
 CommandRecords are used in multiple places and ownership is shared via an intrusive reference count.
 One speciality is its custom memory allocation mechanism, see [linalloc.hpp](src/util/linalloc.hpp) and [command/alloc.hpp](src/command/alloc.hpp).
 Since CommandBuffer recording can be a bottleneck and might involve many thousands commands, we don't have any time to waste there.
 Therefore, we always allocate larger blocks of memory and place all commands and command-related data into them.
+We then link them together, making them formed a hierarchy of linked lists.
-The memory is freed simply when the CommandRecord is no longer needed.
+The memory is freed simply when the CommandRecord is no longer needed (we explicitly skip all destructor calls of `vil::Command` and its derivates)

 ## CommandHook